johnnovak/johnnovak.site/blog/_posts/2017-04-22-nim-performance-tuning-for-the-uninitiated.md

 sometime do a reality check...
 I always find it amusing when people attempt to "defend" their favourite inefficient high-level languages by saying that algorithmic optimisations are the most important.
-Well, of course, no sane person would agrue with that!
-But if you took the same optimal algorithm and implemented it in a language that offered greater low-level control over the hardware (well, or had multi-threading and SIMD support *at all!*), it is not unrealistic at all for the performance gain factor to be in the 2 to 1000 range!
+Well, of course, no sane person would argue with that!
+But if you took the same optimal algorithm and implemented it in a language that offered greater low-level control over the hardware (well, or had multi-threading and SIMD support *at all*), it is not unrealistic for the performance gain factor to be in the 2 to 1000 range!

 As for myself, I will happily continue using Nim, safe in the knowledge that I won't hit an insurmountable brick wall in the future, because whatever is